 - degree of supervision

 - keep records of the consent documentation at the school

 - ensure that the teacher in charge of the excursion has a hard or electronic copy of the consent documentation for each student on the excursion, for excursions requiring school council approval

-- ensure parents are aware that the principal may need to cancel or alter excursions arrangements at short notice, which may lead to inconvenience or financial losses to parents.
+- the principal may need to cancel or alter excursions arrangements at short notice, which may lead to inconvenience or financial losses to parents.
 This would be required to ensure the safety of students and/or due to circumstances beyond the control of the school.

-For the Parent Excursion Consent form for school council approved excursions, see: Department Resources below.
+For template Parent Excursion Consent forms for day excursions and for school council approved excursions, see: Department Resources below.